+Students will progress into one of three English courses at Level 2: Extension English, English Writing and English.
+Placement of students on these courses will be based on their English results at Level 1.
 Students ranked in the top 25 for this subject and achieving at Merit and Excellence level across both internal and external standards will be invited to join the Extension class.
-For entry into the English W course at Level 2, students will be expected to achieve at least 14 credits at Level One including creative and/or formal writing plus two externally assessed standards.
+For entry into the English W course at Level 2, students will be expected to achieve at least 12 credits at Level 1 including creative and/or formal writing plus two externally assessed standards.
 For students to progress into English at Level 2 they must have a minimum of 10 credits from their English course.